nicklafferty/craftycody/content/crafts/diy-updating-our-laundry-room-door.md

 ![](/uploads/doorbackdoubleimg.png)

 When everything was dry, I reattached the latch and it was done!
 It was a little difficult to get the edges of the door because of the trim, but I covered as much as I could and definitely everything I could see.

+I just order another stencil today so get ready to see that DIY soon!